The Parable of the Mustard Seed

 44 "The kingdom of heaven is like treasure hidden in a field, which a man found and covered up; then in his joy he goes and sells all that he has and buys that field.

 The Pearl of Great Price

-47 "Again, the kingdom of heaven is like a net that was thrown into the sea and gathered fish of every kind.
-48 When it was full, men drew it ashore and sat down and sorted the good into containers but threw away the bad.
+47 "Again, the kingdom of heaven is like a net which was thrown into the sea and gathered fish of every kind; 48 when it was full, men drew it ashore and sat down and sorted the good into vessels but threw away the bad.
 49 So it will be at the close of the age.
-The angels will come out and separate the evil from the righteous 50 and throw them into the fiery furnace.
-In that place there will be weeping and gnashing of teeth.
+The angels will come out and separate the evil from the righteous, 50 and throw them into the furnace of fire; there men will weep and gnash their teeth.

 Treasures New and Old

-51 "Have you understood all these things?"
+51 "Have you understood all this?"
 They said to him, "Yes."
-52 And he said to them, "Therefore every scribe who has been trained for the kingdom of heaven is like a master of a house, who brings out of his treasure what is new and what is old."
+52 And he said to them, "Therefore every scribe who has been trained for the kingdom of heaven is like a householder who brings out of his treasure what is new and what is old."

 Jesus Rejected at Nazareth

-53 And when Jesus had finished these parables, he went away from there, 54 and coming to his hometown he taught them in their synagogue, so that they were astonished, and said, "Where did this man get this wisdom and these mighty works?
+53 And when Jesus had finished these parables, he went away from there, 54 and coming to his own country he taught them in their synagogue, so that they were astonished, and said, "Where did this man get this wisdom and these mighty works?
 55 Is not this the carpenter's son?
 Is not his mother called Mary?
 And are not his brothers James and Joseph and Simon and Judas?
 56 And are not all his sisters with us?
-Where then did this man get all these things?"
+Where then did this man get all this?"
 57 And they took offense at him.
-But Jesus said to them, "A prophet is not without honor except in his hometown and in his own household."
+But Jesus said to them, "A prophet is not without honor except in his own country and in his own house."
 58 And he did not do many mighty works there, because of their unbelief.